kalai2315/Airbnb_Project/README.md

 **Airbnb Analysis**

+**Introduction to Airbnb Data Analysis:**

+Welcome to our Airbnb data analysis project!
+In this analysis, we delve into a comprehensive dataset from Airbnb, a popular platform for short-term lodging rentals.
+Our goal is to gain insights into various aspects of the Airbnb market, including pricing dynamics, property types, neighborhood preferences, and availability trends.

+**Key Technologies and Skills**
+Python
+Pandas
+MongoDB
+MYSQL
+Streamlit
+Plotly

+**INSTALLATIONS:**

+To run this project, you need to install the following packages:

+import pandas as pd
+import streamlit as st
+import plotly.express as px
+import pymongo
+from pymongo import MongoClient import seaborn as sns import matplotlib.pyplot as plt from PIL import Image import pymysql from sqlalchemy import create_engine

 **1. MongoDB Connection and Data Retrieval**

 To establish a connection to the MongoDB Atlas database and retrieve the Airbnb dataset, follow these steps: